banago/PHPloy/readme.md

 ## Rollbacks

-**Warning: the --rollback option does not currently update your submodules correctly.
-Until this is fixed, we recommend that you checkout the revision that you would like to deploy, update your submodules, and *then* run phploy.**
+**Warning: the --rollback option does not currently update your submodules correctly.**

 PHPloy allows you to roll back to an earlier version when you need to.
 Rolling back is very easy.